TerryMooreII/jquery-i18n/README.md

 Examples
 --------

-The language file file used is a concat of the path, baseFilename, and the languague.
+The language file file used is a concat of the path, baseFilename, and the language.

 With the default setting the application will look up the file: i18n/strings_en_us.js.
 Defaults:
 ```javascript
 $('body').i18n();
 ```

-If you were to pass the language as ja_jp to the plugin it would then look up the values in i18n/strings_ja_jp.js.
+If you were to pass the language as ja_jp to the plug in it would then look up the values in i18n/strings_ja_jp.js.
 ```javascript
 $('body').i18n( { language : 'ja_jp' } );
 ```